-Parents often face a similar quandary—do you postpone saving for retirement until you have enough put away for your kids to go to college?
+Parents often face a quandary—do you postpone saving for retirement until you have enough put away for your kids to go to college?
 It just doesn’t feel right to put college savings second, no matter how many times you’re told there’s no financial aid for retirement.

 It’s possible, and in most cases the smart choice, to save for retirement while tackling other financial goals.
-It really comes down to some simple math: Retirement savings are designed to grow over time, so getting started earlier is the best strategy.
+It really comes down to simple math: Retirement savings are designed to grow over time, so getting started earlier is the best strategy.

-And it may mean postponing other goals, from home renovations to vacations or new cars.
+It may mean postponing other goals, from home renovations to vacations or new cars.
 So yes, paying down debt and saving for the future is a challenge, but it’s worth it.
 Here are some ways to help get you started:

-- Save enough to get the match.
+1. Save enough to get the match.

 Many employers will match a portion of what you contribute to your workplace retirement account.
 The amounts vary, but a typical formula is something like 50 percent of your first 6 percent of pay.
 So, if you don’t put in your share, you could be leaving money on the table.
 But if you do, you’ve automatically doubled your investment.
 One note: Many employers are cutting expenses to preserve jobs in these challenging times.
-And that may mean they temporarily suspend their match.
+That may mean they temporarily suspend their match.
 But in past downturns, as the economy recovered, employers largely restored those benefits.

-- Pay attention to the tax impact.
+2. Pay attention to the tax impact.

-It’s easy to lose track of a largely overlooked benefit to saving part of your pay in a pre-tax account: You’re lowering your overall taxable income—and maybe even lowering your tax bracket.
+It’s easy to lose track of a largely overlooked benefit to saving part of your pay in a pretax account: you’re lowering your overall taxable income—and maybe even lowering your tax bracket.
 That’s particularly meaningful if you live in a state, or even city, with relatively high income taxes.
 And when you contribute those pre-tax dollars to your 401(k) or 403(b) account, you may be surprised at what little impact it has on your take-home pay.

 Also, keep in mind that your investments have the opportunity to grow, free of tax, until you make withdrawals in retirement.
 So if you don’t expect to stop working for 30 years or so, your savings can benefit, tax-deferred, from compound interest.
 Compounding happens when earnings on your savings are reinvested to generate their own earnings.
 In turn, those earnings are reinvested to create more earnings, and so on.
 Over time, it can add up.

-- Explore ways to wrangle the debt.
+3. Explore ways to wrangle the debt.

 You may be familiar with the federal Public Service Loan Forgiveness (PSLF) program, designed to reduce the burden of student loan debt for people who work for public interest employers like universities, hospitals, the government and not-for-profit organizations.
 But did you know that there are services designed to help you keep track of its many requirements?
 Some employers are starting to add such services as an employee benefit.

-For example, TIAA recently launched a student-debt solution with technology startup Savi designed to help employees of nonprofit organizations reduce their monthly student loan payments now, and to qualify over time for relief from the balance of their federal student loans by enrolling in the PSLF program.
+For example, TIAA recently launched a student-debt solution with Savi designed to help employees of nonprofit organizations reduce their monthly student loan payments now, and to qualify over time for relief from the balance of their federal student loans by enrolling in the PSLF program.
 During a nine-month pilot with seven nonprofit institutions, employees who used the solution were on track to save $1,700 a year on average in student debt payments.
 They also had an average projected forgiveness of more than $50,000 upon successful completion of 120 months in the PSLF program.

-- Consider a tax-deferred way to save ahead of time.
+4. Consider a tax-deferred way to save ahead of time.